data-8/datascience/docs/tutorial.rst

 ---------------

 The most important functionality in the package is is the :py:class:`Table` class, which is the structure used to represent columns of data.
-You may load the class with:
+First, load the class:

 .. ipython:: python